joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 In this post, I will discuss indexing in SQL.
-Indexing is a caching mechanism in databases that is often necessary to achieve fast read performance on a database.
+Indexing is a caching mechanism in databases that is often necessary to achieve fast read performance.

 # Sorting a Table in SQL Using an Index

-One of the biggest benefits of relational databases is that they separate the layout of our data from the implementation of how the data should be stored.
-Similarly, they abstract away from the SQL query infomration about how the query should be performed.
+One of the biggest benefits of relational databases is that they separate the design of the table from internal implementation of how the data is stored.
+In addition, SQL abstracts the logical query from implementation details about how it is performed.

 But unfortunately, often times the SQL
 [Query optimizer](http://en.wikipedia.org/wiki/Query_optimization)
-is unable to naively find an efficient algoirthm to query the data because tables in SQL are inherently unsorted.
-So instead, SQL has to resort to simple and innefficently algorithms like scanning every row.
+is unable to naively find an efficient algorithm to query a table because tables in SQL are inherently unsorted.
+So instead, SQL has to resort to simple and inefficient algorithms like scanning every row.

-For a particular query, one can often significantly improve the efficiency of the querying using an index.
-An index is a sorted lists of rows in the table that can be used for more efficient querying.
-Typically, an appropriate index can convert an algorithm to run in logarithmic time.
-What is convenient is that the index is stored aside from the original table since it is only a computational aid.
-In addition, you can add as many indices as are needed.
+One can often significantly improve the efficiency of a particular query using an index.
+An index is a sorted lists of rows in the table that can be used for more efficient binary searching.
+Often, an optimal index can allow the database to perform a query in logarithmic time.

 It is illustrative to consider querying from a simple table of `people`: